Site deploys overview

 To add a non-team member as a Git Contributor:

-2. Select Further action required then select Approve and add as Git Contributor.
+Next, use the Further action required drop-down menu to select Approve and add as Git Contributor.

 Git Contributors will appear on the Members page as Active Git Contributors.